CassieMcPeek/ECE382_Lab8/README.md

  2. It is considered successful only if the robot finds one of the three exits and moves partially out of the maze.
  3. Door 1 - required functionality
  4. Door 2 - B functionality
- 5. Door 3 - A Functionalit
+ 5. Door 3 - A Functionality
      a.
 Robot cannot hit a wall.
  6. Must solve the maze in less than 3 minutes
  7. Robot will be stopped if it touches a wall more than twice
  8. Must use IR sensors to find path through the maze